 At the session, Saidimu criticised men who do not allow women to use modern contraceptives to space children.
-A physically disabled Saidimu, who has had nine births with one woman, drew was outstanding due to his position on allowing women to use modern contraceptives.

-DESIP is a UK aid funded programme focused on Delivering Sustainable and Equitable Family Planning Increases (DESIP) in low Contraceptive Prevalence Rate (CPR) counties in line with FP 2020 commitments, Sustainable Development Goals (SGD), Universal Health Coverage (UHC) 'Accessible quality healthcare for all Ken-yans, and 'Leaving no one behind.'
+Contrary to his life, the physically disabled Saidimu, who has had nine births with one woman, now calls for women to be allowed to access and use modern contraceptives.
+DESIP is a UK Aid funded programme focused on Delivering Sustainable and Equitable Family Planning Increases (DESIP) in low Contraceptive Prevalence Rate (CPR) counties in line with FP 2020 commitments, Sustainable Development Goals (SGD), Universal Health Coverage (UHC) 'Accessible quality healthcare for all Kenyans, and 'Leaving no one behind.'

-I have many children because I did not know that a woman can protect herself from getting pregnant.
+"I have had many children because I did not know that a woman can protect herself from getting pregnant.
 I now understand that people from this region are having unplanned pregnancies because they lack knowledge of how they can prevent unplanned pregnancies.
-It is difficult to raise eight children while depend-ing on my wife's small-scaled char-coal burning business," he said.
+It is difficult to raise eight children while depending on my wife's small-scale charcoal burning business," he said.

-Information Catalysing Male Involvement Saidimu's wife only heard about FP when she attended her first-ever antenatal care clinic during her last pregnancy.
+Information Catalysing Male Involvement

+Saidimu's wife only heard about FP when she attended her first-ever antenatal care clinic during her last pregnancy.
 She told her husband she needed to seek FP service.
-Luckily, her husband had heard about modern contraception after he attended a community dialogue.
+Luckily, her husband had heard about modern contraception after he attended a community dialogue.d on page 4